rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 At larger amplitudes, nonlinear effects distort the phase-space trajectories and produce a separatrix between oscillatory and rotational motion.
 Damping adds another layer by causing the system to lose energy and potentially move between these dynamical regimes.

-The pendulum therefore provides a compact setting for exploring how numerical methods, nonlinearity, energy, and damping shape the geometry of a dynamical system.
+The pendulum therefore provides a compact setting for exploring how numerical methods, nonlinearity, energy, damping, and the relationship between intrinsic and external timescales shape the geometry of a dynamical system.

 ### Research Question

-> **How does the geometry of phase space reveal the dynamics of a pendulum?**
+> **How does phase-space geometry reveal the numerical and dynamical behavior of a pendulum, and how does stroboscopic sampling reveal the relationship between its changing timescale and a fixed temporal reference?**

-This question guides the project from numerical simulation to phase-space analysis, using computation not simply to model the pendulum, but to reveal the structure of its dynamics.
+This question guides the project from numerical integration to phase-space analysis, beginning with the behavior of different numerical methods, then examining nonlinear geometry and damping, and finally using stroboscopic sampling to investigate how the pendulum's changing period relates to a fixed sampling interval.

 ## Mathematical Model